Visiting Rongjin Gorgeous Time In Taipei (蓉錦時光)

 See this place on Google Maps.

-If you’re already exploring Yongkang Street (永康街), just keep walking south toward Jinhua Street (金華街).
-When you reach Jinhua Street, turn right and walk for a few minutes, you’ll see Rongjin Gorgeous Time right in front of you.
+If you’re already exploring Yongkang Street (永康街), just continue south toward Jinhua Street (金華街).
+Turn right when you reach Jinhua Street, and after a few minutes, you’ll see Rongjin Gorgeous Time right in front of you.

 By the way, I have a standalone post about Yongkang Street, if you are interested in learning more about the place.